contexthubhq/contexthub/docs/context-generation.md

 ## Available Implementations

-- `InMemoryTextInputContextSource`: Stores text content in memory and provides it as a tool
+- `TextContextSource`: Stores plain text content and provides it as a tool